What Can I Do?

 What To Know

 Yes, you can sue for incorrect credit reporting but it’s worth taking less serious action first.
-If you cannot solve the problem through all the previous avenues, consider contacting an experienced lawyer who can help with your case.
+If you have tried everything else and still can’t solve the problem, you might want to talk to an experienced lawyer who can help you.